Killing the Klamath (Locally Produced)

-See a preview of the Klamath tribes fight to save sacred fish and a dying lake.
+See the story of the Klamath Tribes’ fight to save the sacred C’waam and Koptu fish.

 Known for its scenic beauty and spectacular wildlife, the Klamath Basin also sees its share of controversy as communities grapple with how to meet the water needs of people, farms, and fish.

 Told by tribal leaders and scientists, Killing the Klamath explores the causes, consequences, and potential solutions to toxic algae blooms in Upper Klamath Lake that are driving C’waam and Koptu fish to extinction.

 Once the most important food fish in Oregon’s Upper Klamath Lake region, C’waam and Koptu were caught by the thousands and remain a centerpiece of the Tribes’ way of life and annual Return of the C’waam ceremony.
 The Tribes’ creation story tells us “If the C’waam go away, the people go away.”

 Today, the Tribes are desperately working to save the C’waam through conservation, better management of scarce water and reducing polluted run-off from agriculture and cattle operations.

 Found only in the Upper Klamath River Basin, the clock is ticking for these endangered fish as annual toxic algae blooms kill most of the young fish that are the future of the species.
 Adult fish can live for 30 years or more, but most are reaching the end of their natural lifespans.
 Scientists with the Tribe fear they could be extinct in less than ten years.